Your Sleep Phenotype and What It Means

 - You might find it hard to do intense tasks late at night or work evening shifts.

-- Early birds are more likely to be logical and analytical and favor concrete information sources according to a University of Madrid study.
+- Early birds do slightly better in school, and are more likely to be logical and analytical and favor concrete information sources, according to a University of Madrid study.

-- Early birds are also more proactive, translating into habits like getting better grades and thus better employment opportunities, according to a German study.
+- Early birds are also slightly more proactive, which possibly translates into habits like getting better grades and thus better employment opportunities, according to a German study.

 Early Birds & Health: